3 to 5 Years

 Typical Application Process

 The typical preschool application will be submitted securely online through Google Docs in the Spring of 2019.
 Please review the frequently asked questions, step-by-step directions, and system requirements below.
-We then invite you to test your computer system by completing the test document if you have any problems completing the application.
+We then invite you to test your computer system by completing the test document.

 Preschool Family Organization

 B.E.S.T.
 (Bringing Everyone at Shelby Hills Together) is a non-profit, parent/teacher organization that was established in 2006 to help purchase items for the children & staff at Shelby Hills and sponsor activities throughout the year.
 We have a purchased a variety of items from computer equipment to a shelter house.

-Our two fundraisers are a t-shirt sale in the fall and 5K run/walk in April.
+Our two fundraisers are a t-shirt sale in the fall and Glow run/walk in early Spring.

 Occupational, Physical & Speech Therapy for Ages 3–5